 If you suffer from heartburn, you’re not alone.
 It’s a weekly occurrence for 20 percent of Americans.
 But as medications to treat heartburn are now being linked to a growing number of complications, more people are exploring alternative ways to relieve symptoms through lifestyle changes.

 A class of drugs called Proton Pump Inhibitors (PPIs) are commonly prescribed for people who suffer from acid reflux, or heartburn.
-These medications have been linked to joint pain, dementia, heart attacks and an increased risk of kidney damage.
+These medications have recently been linked to problems like joint pain, dementia, heart attacks and an increased risk of kidney damage.

 The drugs help relieve heartburn by reducing the amount of acid the stomach produces.
 But that acid serves other important functions in the body and helps the absorption of vitamins and minerals.

-Keep in mind that every medication has side effects, and if the benefits of the drugs outweigh the risks for someone, they should keep taking them under medical supervision.
-You should not stop taking them without talking to your doctor first.
+Keep in mind that every medication has side effects, and if the benefits of the drugs outweigh the risks for you, you should keep taking them under medical supervision.
+You should not stop taking any medication without talking to your doctor first.

-If you’re not currently on medication, I would recommend first trying alternative methods to relieve symptoms:
+If you’re not currently on medication, I would recommend first trying alternative methods to relieve symptoms, including: